fastify/fastify-oauth2/README.md

 ## Provider Quirks

-This is a list of known quirks of some providers that needed additional work to get everything set up correctly.
+The following providers require additional work to be set up correctly.

 ### Twitch